huggingface/blog/sentiment-analysis-python.md

 ### 1. Install dependencies

-First, let's install all the libraries will be using in this tutorial:
+First, let's install all the libraries you will use in this tutorial:

 ```
 !pip install -q transformers tweepy wordcloud matplotlib